 If you go into menu "9.2 RF Power", you can check your RF power output.
 Your RF output should preferably be connected to a dummy load, since the RF power calculation assumes that the voltage is across a 50-ohm load.

-At the top right corner of the PCB, you will find a pad on the PCB where the L1 wire is soldered in.
+RF power check on the PCB where the L1 wire is soldered in.
 This pad is connected directly to the RF output pin of the BNC connector (see diagram).
 If you connect a wire from here, to pin 2 of the 3-pin DVM/RF Power header, then key-down, the display will read the power output in Watts.
 It is easiest to have the transceiver in Straight key mode and just press the microswitch.